Krishnaswamy Kasturirangan: Education

 Kasturirangan did his schooling at Sree Rama Varma High School.
 Kasturirangan graduated in science with honours from Ramnarain Ruia College, Mumbai, and obtained his Master of Science degree in physics from the University of Mumbai.
-He received his Doctorate Degree in experimental high energy astronomy in 1971, working at the Physical Research Laboratory, Ahmedabad.
-He has published more than 240 papers in the areas of astronomy, space science and applications.
+He received his Doctorate Degree in experimental high-energy astronomy in 1971, working at the Physical Research Laboratory, Ahmedabad.
+He published more than 240 papers in the areas of astronomy, space science and applications.

 Key contributions

-Kasturirangan served as Chairman of the Indian Space Research Organisation for 9 years, Chairman of Space Commission and Secretary to the Government of India in the Department of Space, before laying down his office on 27 August 2003.

-In ISRO he served as the director of ISRO Satellite Centre, overseeing the development of new generation spacecraft, the Indian National Satellite System (INSAT-2), the Indian remote sensingsatellites (IRS-1A and -1B) as well as scientific satellites.
+Kasturirangan served as Chairman of the Indian Space Research Organisation (ISRO) for 9 years, Chairman of Space Commission and Secretary to the Government of India in the Department of Space, before laying down his office on 27 August 2003.
+In ISRO he served as the director of ISRO Satellite Centre, overseeing the development of new generation spacecraft, the Indian National Satellite System (INSAT-2), the Indian remote sensing satellites (IRS-1A and -1B) as well as scientific satellites.
 He was also the project director for India's first two experimental earth observation satellites, Bhaskara-I and II.

 Under his leadership, the programme witnessed several major milestones including the successful launching and operationalisation of the India's prestigious launch vehicles, the Polar Satellite Launch Vehicle and the Geosynchronous Satellite Launch Vehicle (GSLV).
 Studies on the advanced version of the GSLV, GSLVMk-III, were also completed, including defining its full configuration.
 Further, he also oversaw the development and launching of THE remote sensing satellites, IRS-1C and IRS-1D, realisation of new generation INSAT communication satellites, besides ocean observation satellites IRS-P3 and -P4.
 He also led the initiative for India to enter the planetary exploration era by extensive studies leading to the definition of Chandrayaan-1.
 These efforts have put India as a pre-eminent space-faring nation among the handful of six countries that have major space programmes.
-As an astrophysicist, Kasturirangan's interests include research in high energy X-ray and gamma-ray astronomy, as well as optical astronomy.
+As an astrophysicist, Kasturirangan's interests included research in high-energy X-rays and gamma-ray astronomy, as well as optical astronomy.
 Defining India's most ambitious space based high-energy astronomy observatory and initiating related activities was also an important milestone under his leadership.
-He has made extensive and significant contributions to studies of cosmic X-ray and gamma ray sources and effect of cosmic X-rays in the lower atmosphere.
+He made extensive and significant contributions to studies of cosmic X-ray and gamma-ray sources and effect of cosmic X-rays in the lower atmosphere.

-Kasturirangan is head of a committee tasked with creating the National Education Policy 2020 for India.
+Kasturirangan led a high-level Working Group on the Western Ghats in 2012 to revisit the recommendations of the Gadgil Committee on zoning.
+Kasturirangan was head of a committee tasked with creating the National Education Policy 2020 for India.
 Later in September 2021, he was appointed as the head of a 12-member steering committee which would be responsible for developing a new National Curriculum Framework.
-This committee, having been given a tenure of 3 years, will be the guiding document for the development of textbooks, syllabi and teaching practices of schools across the country.
+This committee, having been given a tenure of three years, will be the guiding document for the development of textbooks, syllabi and teaching practices of schools across the country.

-Kasturirangan also serves as a member of the board of trustees of the Raman Research Institute Trust, Bengaluru.
+Kasturirangan also served as a member of the board of trustees of the Raman Research Institute Trust, Bengaluru.

+Death

+Kasturirangan died on 25 April 2025, at the age of 84.